M0rtyMerr/BBCGestureRecognizer/README.md

 If you believe you have identified a security vulnerability or bitcoin miner with BBCGestureRecognizer, you should report it as soon as possible via email to lolpoveril@gmail.org.
 Please do not post it to a public issue tracker.

 ## Donations
-Every opened PR with BBC image is better than $20 for me.
+Every opened PR with BBC image is better even than $20 for me.

 ## Author
 Anton Nazarov, https://twitter.com/@M0rtyMerr